-Tricia Walker would like to record her grateful thanks for the kind acknowledgement of HRH The Duke and Duchess of Cambridge; HRH Prince Harry for his kind good wishes for the appeal’s success and the support of: The Prime Minister’s Office and The Cabinet Office; The Ministry of Defence; Air Commodore Nigel Beet, CEO of the Victory Services Club; The Royal Hospital Chelsea; The Royal British Legion; The Imperial War Museum; COFEPOW; CPI UK for their generous donation and continued help towards this appeal; The Cadland Estate; The Big Ideas Collective; Foyles Flagship London Bookstore for its generous support.
+Tricia Walker would like to record her grateful thanks for the kind acknowledgement of HRH The Duke and Duchess of Cambridge; HRH Prince Harry for his kind good wishes for the appeal’s success and the support of: The Prime Minister’s Office and The Cabinet Office; The Ministry of Defence; Air Commodore Nigel Beet, CEO of the Victory Services Club; The Royal Hospital Chelsea; The Soldiers’, Sailors’ and Airmen’s Families Association (SSAFA); The Royal British Legion; The Imperial War Museum; COFEPOW; CPI UK for their generous donation and continued help towards this appeal; The Cadland Estate; The Big Ideas Collective; Foyles Flagship London Bookstore for its generous support.

-I’m particularly grateful for the kind support of the generous Hampshire Freemasons who supported my garden party this year in aid of Benedict’s Appeal, arranged and organised by the ever-motivating Mike Curry to whom I am enormously grateful for his generosity, determination, endurance, and wonderful organisational talents.
+I’m particularly grateful for the kind support of the generous Hampshire Freemasons and the ever-motivating Mike Curry to whom I am enormously grateful for his generosity, determination, endurance, and organisational talents.

 Aims of the Appeal

 The Aims of Benedict’s Appeal are to: